New operator for Elizabeth line to include Tokyo Metro

 And also with Alstom to manufacture 10 more Class 345 trains that will add the total of 9-Car trains from 70 to 80 trains.
 Since TfL wanted 10 more Class 345 trains because of HS2 that wasn’t going to extend to London Euston.

 Which now it has been confirmed that London Euston station development is now given the go ahead as part of HS2.
-I do think that the GTS franchise take over is a good idea and MTR have made the Elizabeth Line a better rail service for London since it began operation in 2022.
+I do think that the GTS franchise take over is a good idea and MTR have made the Elizabeth Line a better rail service for London since it first began operation in 2022.